Waste Not, Want Not: Best Deals to Buy in September

 Here are other deals to watch for in September:

-Apple is expected to announce its latest iPhone, or even multiple iPhones if you believe the multiple colors rumor, on September 10th.
-Typically, Apple drops the price of their previous generation iPhone, in this case the iPhone 5, by $100 and the two-year-old phone (the iPhone 4S) by $200.
+Apple is expected to announce its latest iPhone, likely two different screen sizes, on September 9th.
+Typically, Apple drops the price of their previous generation iPhone, in this case the iPhone 5S, by $100 and the two-year-old phone (the iPhone 5 or 5C) by $200.

-In other words, the iPhone 4S could be free with a 2-year contract if previous years are any indication.
-Apple is also expected to launch a new trade-in program during September that will allow you to get credit for your old iPhone at Apple stores.
+In other words, the iPhone 5 or 5C could be free with a 2-year contract if previous years are any indication.
+You can also take advantage of Apple’s trade-in program in order to get credit for your old iPhone at Apple stores.
+Or you can sell it on an auction site like eBay.

 But Don’t Forget About the Tablets